Tree Planting Volunteer Days

 The Horn Farm Center celebrates a vision of relationship between land and people where both can thrive in harmony and reciprocity, and riparian buffers are just one of the ways we’re bringing this vision to to our community.

-Since 2018, with the help of dozens of visiting groups and hundreds of volunteers, we’ve planted over 15,000 trees and reclaimed 14–soon to be 16–acres for nature, water protection, and human health.
+Since 2018, with the help of dozens of visiting groups and hundreds of volunteers, we’ve planted over 15,000 trees and reclaimed 16 acres for nature, water protection, and restorative human interaction.

 Volunteer Spotlight: